5 Minute Morning Yoga Stretches I Can’t Live Without – You’ll See Why

 From your downward-facing dog, walk your feet towards your hands and make your way to a standing forward fold.

-Interlace your fingers behind your lower back and let your arms drift overhead, allowing gravity to open your shoulders and chest.
-Stay here for 5 cycles of breath.
+Interlace your fingers behind your lower back and let your arms drift overhead, allowing gravity to open your shoulders.
+Stay here for 5 more cycles of breath.

 This release melts away tension in the spine, neck, hamstrings and with the extended arms, shoulders.